-It is proposed that there will be a total of 15 bus stops along Section 1 of the Proposed Scheme - eight inbound and seven outbound.
-This is one fewer outbound stops than in the Do Minimum.
-The layout of new bus stops is considered to better serve the existing and future catchment and be closer to existing and new pedestrian crossing facilities for improved convenience.
+Under the proposals, there will be a total of 15 bus stops along Section 1 of the Proposed Scheme - eight inbound and seven outbound, with one fewer outbound stop than at present.
+The layout of new bus stops is considered to better serve the existing and future catchment, and be closer to existing and new pedestrian crossing facilities for improved convenience.

-The contents of Table 6.20 outline a summary of the changes to the bus stop infrastructure along Section 1 of the Proposed Scheme, with reference to the number and percentage of bus stops that provide each facility in the Do Minimum and Do Something scenarios.
+Table 6.12 provides a summary of the improvements to the bus stop infrastructure along Section 1 of the Proposed Scheme, with reference to the number and percentage of bus stops that provide each facility in the Do Minimum and Do Something scenarios.

-Table 6.20: Section 1 - Overview of Changes in Bus Stop Facilities
+Table 6.12 Section 1 - Overview of Changes in Bus Stop Facilities

-Bus Stop Facility Do Minimum Do Something Comment No. of Stops Percentage of Stops No. of Stops Percentage of Stops RTPI 3 19% 15 100% It is proposed that all bus stops provide real- time information.
+Bus Stop Do Minimum Do Somethin g Comment Facility No. of Stops Percentage of Stops No. of Stops Percentage of Stops RTPI 3 19% 15 100% It is proposed that all bus stops provide real-time information.
 Timetable information 13 81% 15 100% It is proposed that all bus stops provide timetable information.
+This is added to inbound Stop 1218 (and outbound Stop 6115 is removed).
 Shelter 15 94% 15 100% It is proposed that all bus stops along this section is to be provided with shelter.
-A shelter will be added to inbound Stop 1218.
-Seating 15 94% 15 100% It is proposed that all bus stops along this section will provide seating.
-Accessible Kerbs 16 100% 15 100% Full provision.
+This is added to inbound Stop 1218.
+Seating 15 94% 15 100% It is proposed that all bus stops along this section is to be provided with seating.
+This is added to inbound Stop 1218.
+Accessible Kerbs 16 100% 15 100% No change from Do Minimum.
+Indented Drop Off Area 6 38% 0 0% All proposed bus stops are within bus lanes and hence does not impact the flow of general traffic.
+Total Stops 16 15 One fewer outbound stop that the Do Minimum.

-Bus Stop Facility Do Minimum Do Something Comment No. of Stops Percentage of Stops No. of Stops Percentage of Stops Indented Drop Off Area 6 38% 0% All proposed bus stops will be located inline within bus lanes.
-Total Stops 16 15 One fewer outbound stop than Do Minimum
+Table 6.12 indicates that there are significant improvements to the bus stop facilities along Section 1 of the Proposed Scheme.

-The contents of Table 6.20 indicate that there are significant improvements to the bus stop facilities along Section 1 of the Proposed Scheme.
 It is proposed that all bus stops will be provided inline within dedicated bus lanes along the entirely of the corridor, meaning that buses will not incur delay when setting off after picking up passengers.
 Improvements in the provision of real-time information, shelters, seating and accessible kerbs at the bus stops throughout Section 1 of the Proposed Scheme are assessed as providing an overall positive impact for bus passengers.
 All proposed facilities have been designed in accordance with BusConnects Preliminary Design Guidance which has been developed with cognisance to the relevant accessibility guidance.